-Recall that any photon events in a band that is 29 m wide or less should be classified as TEP.
-In very rare cases, cloudy conditions cause the surface to be in this TEP band for a short period.
-Future improvements to TEP flagging will aim to recover the surface in these cases.
+Recall that any photon events in a band that is 29m wide or less should be classified as TEP.
 To prevent confusion between signal photons and TEP returns, a possible TEP flag is included as part of the signal_conf_ph parameter as a value of -2.
 The possible TEP flagging procedure described below ensures surface signal and background photons are not unintentionally flagged as possible TEP.

 The possible TEP flag is created utilizing flags from the ATL02 tof_flag parameter.
 First, determine whether any potential TEP photons are present in a major frame (i.e. tof_flag values greater than 10).
-If present, identify the ATL02 TEP photon times of flight (tof_tep) and create a histogram of 50 bins, with bin sizes of 1.0e-9 seconds, starting at 0 seconds.
+If present, take the modulo the ATL02 photon times of flight (ph_tof), with a TEP modulo of 10,000/c.
+Identify potential TEP photons and create a histogram of 50 bins, with bin sizes of 1.0e-9 seconds, starting at 3.1e-5 seconds.
 Identify the TEP photons within the primary and secondary peaks, 15-24 and 43-50 nanoseconds respectively.